 We lowered ourselves into the water and the plankton came alive.
 We waved our feet and hands around and the bright lights came to life in the water.
 This was truly a unique experience.

 The Sunshine Grill was rated the #1 rated restaurant on Grand Cayman.
+On our last visit, we ate here 2 times.
 The food is excellent, great service and reasonable prices.
 We had the award-winning fish tacos, quesadillas, and Angus burgers.
 The Sunshine Grill serves breakfast, lunch, and dinner.
 Don’t forget to try one of their island specialty drinks.

 We had breakfast at Cimboco and it was excellent.
 This Caribbean style restaurant features some of the best meals on the island.
 Our portions were very generous and the staff was wonderful.
 The Wacky Waffles were warm waffles served with house compote, syrup & whipped cream.